Rotimatic

 Rotimatic is an automated kitchen appliance that makes flatbread.
 It was invented by Indian-origin couple Pranoti Nagarkar and Rishi Israni in 2008.

-It was initially planned to be launched in 2012 but started taking USA pre-orders in 2014 with an initial deposit for $59 towards the initial price of $699.
+It was initially planned to be launched in 2012 but started taking US pre-orders in 2014 with an initial deposit for $59 towards the initial price of $699.
 It was first shipped in 2016, and is currently available in twenty markets.
 As of May 2018 it had sold 10,000 units and as of October 2018 it has generated a revenue of US$40 million.

 Across all its units it had made 3 million rotis by July 2017 and 10 million rotis by January 2018.

 History

 Pranoti Nagarkar and Rishi Israni established their company ZImplistic Pte Ltd,. in Singapore with Rotimatic as their flagship product.
 The pre-order campaign started in 2014 and the product was delivered in 2016 and 2017 in Singapore and the United States respectively.
 As of April 2018, it is available in a total of 20 markets including the United Kingdom, Canada, Australia, New Zealand, and the United Arab Emirates.

 As of October 2020, Zimplistic, has been acquired by Light Ray Holdings, a special-purpose vehicle incorporated in the British Virgin Islands.
 As of April 2021, more than 70,000 Rotimatics have been sold across 20 countries (45,000 units in the U.S.)